ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/intro-to-lora.md

 There are five requirements.

-We need hardware:
+You need hardware:

-* Gateways.
+- Gateways.
-* Devices.
+- Devices.

-And we need software:
+And you need software:

-* Device firmware.
+- Device firmware.
-* A network service.
+- A network service.
-* An app.
+- An app.

 This guide shows you which hardware you can buy and two online services you can use to write device firmware and handle your LoRa traffic.